LourensVeen/e-MUSC-glossary/GLOSSARY.md

 * MUltiscale Coupling Library and Environment 2 (MUSCLE 2)
     - A library for coupling in multiscale models.
-Developed by Joris Borgdorff as part of the European MAPPER project.
+Developed by Joris Borgdorff as part of the European MAPPER project. http://apps.man.poznan.pl/trac/muscle

+* QosCosGrid (QCG)

 * Scale
     - A scale is an order of magnitude along a coordinate.
 A scale is defined by a minimum (δ) and maximum(Δ) granularity and a minimum (ω) and maximum (Ω) total size.
 A scale is *regular* if δ = Δ and ω = Ω. A regular scale is *point* if Δ = Ω. See Borgdorff, J. Distributed Multiscale Computing.